 One of my regular wanders takes in The Grotto at Carshalton Park.
 Did you know Carshalton’s grotto is even older than other better known ones, such as Stourhead, Goldney and Painshill.

 🗝 The Grotto was originally constructed around 1724, and designed by the land owner Thomas Scawen.
-He lived in Stone Court, a building which once stood directly in front of where The Grove mansion now is.
+He lived in Stone Court, a building which once stood in what is now The Grove park.

 🗝 In 1913 the Grotto passed into public ownership and was almost totally rebuilt.
 This early 1900s photo shows the original grotto with its flint frontage.